dmitriz/promises-vs-callbacks/README.md

 ## The so-called "callback hell" is an issue with Node API, not callbacks

 The Node API is a very specific way of using callbacks.
 Node API callbacks are mixed along with other arguments with no clean separation between in- and outgoing data.
 Node API callbacks receive the error argument ahead of others making it less convenient to defer the error handling.
-This lack of convenience is very specific to that particular style though.
+This lack of convenience is very specific to that particular style though that can be [easily fixed](https://github.com/dmitriz/cpsfy/blob/master/DOCUMENTATION.md#what-about-callback-hell).

 ## JS Promises are really a collection of opinionated convenience methods